huangjin1995/FIMN/README.md

 # FIMN
-code for model FIMN.
+code and dewu dataset for model FIMN.
-WILL UPDATE SOON !
+# WILL UPDATE SOON !